anishjha93/zerocode-wiki/What-is-Zerocode-Testing.md

 #### SCENARIO
 `Scenario` means a Test-Scenario or an User-Journey or a Use-Case during test automation.
 It is represented in the following way.
 ```
-"scenarioName": "Free text - Validate a POST and GET operation for a customer"
+"scenarioName": "Free text - Validate a POST and GET method for a customer"
 ```
 #### LOOP
 `loop` means the same Test-Scenario to be executed a number of times.